FACTBOX-Global spread of Omicron cases and associated travel curbs | Business

 FACTBOX-Global spread of Omicron cases and associated travel curbs

+Spain has detected its first case of the Omicron variant in a traveller coming from South Africa, El Pais newspaper reported.
+Spain's Health Ministry was not immediately for comment.

-PORTUGAL Portugal detected 13 cases of the Omicron variant on Monday, all involving players and staff members of Lisbon soccer club Belenenses SAD after one player recently returned from South Africa, health authority DGS said.
+PORTUGAL Portugal detected 13 cases of the Omicron variant, all involving players and staff members of Lisbon soccer club Belenenses SAD after one player recently returned from South Africa, health authority DGS said.

 SCOTLAND Scotland reported six cases of Omicron on Monday, some of which were not linked to travel in southern Africa.